ahmad-mokhtar/ahmad-mokhtar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a postdoctoral research fellow at the ARC Centre of Excellence for the Mathematical Analysis of Cellular Systems (<a href='https://macsys.org/'>MACSYS</a>) at the University of Melbourne.
+I am currently working on the analysis of chemical reaction networks using tools from algebraic geometry.

-I am a mathematics instructor at Capilano University and a sessional instructor at <a href='https://www.sfu.ca/math.html'>Simon Fraser University</a>.
+Previously I was a mathematics instructor at Capilano University and a sessional instructor at <a href='https://www.sfu.ca/math.html'>Simon Fraser University</a>.

 I received my Ph.D. in Mathematics (Algebraic Geometry) from Simon Fraser University.
 I am interested in Fano schemes (which parametrize linear spaces on varieties), toric geometry, toric degenerations and computational algebraic geometry.
 My Ph.D. advisor was <a href='https://www.sfu.ca/~nilten/'>Nathan Ilten</a>.
 Here is my full <a href="{{ '/cv/' | relative_url }}">CV</a>.